 The 805-room property consists of a main hotel tower and a second expansion annex tower.
-The borrower has entered into a purchase and sale agreement to sell the 264-room hotel annex tower in the second half of 2023.
+The borrower has entered into a purchase and sale agreement to sell the 264-room hotel annex tower in the fourth quarter of 2023.
 The prospective buyer is in the due diligence phase.
-If the sale closes, certain proceeds from the sale will be applied to pay down the San Jose Hotel Loan.
+If the sale closes, certain proceeds from the sale may be applied to pay down and recapitalize the San Jose Hotel Loan.